LindsayB610/books-project/DESIGN.md

 ### Merge Strategy
 When merging records from multiple sources:
-1. If canonical_id matches → merge into single row
+1. If work_id matches → merge into single row
 2. Combine formats (union of all formats)
 3. Combine sources (union of all sources)
 4. **Never overwrite** manual preference fields if they exist